parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 Return value types default to the dividend type and can be specified by explicit template parameter.

 ## Optimization
+The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `negative` templates.

 The `%` operator may be invoked twice in `floored_modulo` and `ceilinged_modulo`.
 The first tests for remainder and the second produces it.
 It does not seem worth denormalizing the implementation by adding a variable to cache the value in the (sometimes) case where there is a non-zero remainder.
 So in these cases I am relying on CPU cache and/or compiler optimization to avoid remainder recomputation.

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.